 Here is a brief overview of how you import your comments into Final Cut Pro X:

 Export your comments for Final Cut Pro X from the comment export menu.
-This will download a fioxml file.
+This will download a fiojson file.

-If you double click the fioxml file, the companion app launches and starts processing the data.
-Alternatively, you can drag'n'drop the fioxml file on the companion app.
+If you double click the fiojson file, the Frame.io Mac App launches and starts processing the data.

-Tip: In case that our companion app is not launching upon a double click but a different app:
+Tip: In case that the Frame.io Mac App is not launching when double clicking, but a different app is opening:

-- select the fioxml file in the Finder
+- select the fiojson file in the Finder

-- hit cmd+i or choose File > Get Info from the Finder menu
+- press cmd+i or choose File > Get Info from the Finder menu

-- in the Info panel, go to the Open With.. section, click the dropdown menu, select Other.. and locate our Frame.io app
+- in the Info panel, go to the Open With... section, click the dropdown menu, select Other.. and locate the Frame.io Mac App

 - afterwards click Change All.. and confirm which sets your computer to open all fioxml files with the companion app